Lessons from Auschwitz « Catholic Insight

-(Prompted by the 75th anniversary of the liberation of the Nazi labour camp (whose motto ‘work makes free’ was in practice ‘work brings death’), along with a headline that tourism was overwhelming the site, I am re-posting here a reflection I wrote upon my own visit there as part of a parish pilgrimage to Poland in 2015).
+(In light of the feasts of Edith Stein and Maximilian Kolbe, here is a re-post of a reflection I wrote upon my own visit there as part of a parish pilgrimage to Poland in 2015).

 To be honest, I was not fully aware until I came to Auschwitz a few years ago while on pilgrimage in Poland that there was a whole city by that name, but one that retains the Polish original, Oswiecim.
 It is actually a pleasant town, which I discovered in an early morning run around the central, mediaeval quarters.
 Auschwitz was the Germanic form given the city when it was overtaken and occupied by the German Reich at the start of war, in 1939.
 Almost immediately, the Nazis decided, due to its central location, to use the city as a ‘concentration camp’, where they would ‘concentrate’, or put in once place, all the most subversive prisoners (at least in their understanding).
 They chose a former Polish army barracks as their site, evacuating the houses and their Polish inhabitants, for miles around.